maxbailly/employees/README.md

 ## Paralellism

 Again, `employees` is built with *concurrency* in mind.
 While it is possible to build a work stealing thread pool from `employees` to parallelize some kind of computation, other crates such as [`rayon`](https://docs.rs/rayon/latest/rayon/) add a ton of utilities speficically made for that purpose which is why, for most paralellism usecases, `rayon`-like crates will be a better choice.

-## ECS

-`employees` is not an ECS in any shape or form.
-While it *might* be possible to build one from this crate, users are better off using ECS crates.

 # License